Abd-al-qudus/RAS_Generator_Cubical/README.md

-## Random Aggregate Structure written in python
+## Random Aggregate Structure Generator written in python

 **I'll populate this readme later** kindly reference this if used